Any SEO can tell you about times where managing SEO is truly frustrating. I can think of three examples from my own experience:

 I’m sure you’re going to like my answer.

 Typically, dashboards are made up of various widgets.
 Each of those focuses on a specific metric or a set of metrics.
-For example, the widget below shows a year over year summary of a site’s traffic.
+For example, the widget below shows a year over year summary of a site’s organic traffic.

 This one, on the other hand, displays a local SEO rank distribution, a critical metric to monitor for local businesses.